 The DIGI4Care project uses various tools for gathering and analyzing insights, including online workshops, questionnaires, and discussions, to encourage open dialogue and the exchange of ideas regarding key dimensions.
 This approach emphasizes a scientific and investigative framework, viewing the diversity of development among countries and partners not as a challenge, but as an opportunity for enhanced collaboration.

 The background for Deliverable D1.1.3—Local Partner Analysis is based on the methodology outlined in D1.1.2 to effectively conduct local analyses and provide relevant insight.
-This methodology enables structured evaluation based on the perceptions of project partners, of the maturity of national or regional contexts regarding the introduction and use of digital health solutions.
+This methodology enables structured evaluation based on the perceptions of project partners of the maturity of national or regional contexts regarding the introduction and use of digital health solutions.
 By systematically collecting project partners' perceptions about the maturity of these contexts, this approach highlights strengths, established good practices, and identifies areas for improvement (barriers) concerning the implementation and utilization of digital health initiatives.

 The questionnaire provided by D1.1.2 aims to further process and clarify the collected data, providing a clearer understanding where organized workshops were insufficient.
-It covers the following key dimensions: Readiness to Change, Structure and Governance, Funding, Data Management and Security, Digital Infrastructure, Workforce Capacity Building, Innovation Management, Citizen Empowerment, Evaluation Methods, and Removing Barriers.
-These dimensions are co-created by partners from the same country, resulting in eight analyses in total.
-Partners are also requested to provide a numerical assessment using a maturity scale for each dimension, based on their qualitative analysis and the guiding questions.
+It covers the following key dimensions: Readiness to Change, Structure and Governance, Funding, Data Management and Security, Digital Infrastructure, Integrating Digital Solutions into Health Service, Workforce Capacity Building, Population Approach and Citizen Empowerment, Innovation Management, Evaluation Methods, Breadth of Ambition, and Removal of Inhibitors.
+The analyses based on these dimensions are co-created by partners from the same country, resulting in eight analyses in total.
+Partners are also requested to provide a numerical assessment using a maturity scale (specific) for each dimension, based on their qualitative analysis and the guiding questions.
 This assessment scale ranges from 0 to 5, accompanied by a brief interpretation to foster a shared understanding of each rating.
-The assessment scales are included in the questionnaire and serves as the basis for the spider diagrams representing the partners’ results, providing a quantitative tool for evaluation.
-The summary of the local partner analysis based on questionary results is provided by this Deliverable.
+The assessment scales are included in the questionnaire and serve as the basis for the spider diagrams representing the partners’ results, providing a quantitative tool for evaluation.
+The summary of the local partner analyses based on questionnaire results is provided by this Deliverable.

 Finally, as the fourth and final deliverable of Activity 1.1, the findings of local analyses were presented and discussed at the Interregional Partner Meeting (D1.1.4), organised in Oradea, Romania in September 2024.